tneilc/SudokuSolver/README.md

 It takes 22 secs to finish the brute force protected sudoku !

-For the other it only takes about 0.005 seconds !
+For the normal ones it only takes about 0.005 seconds !